DataDog/integrations-extras/pliant/README.md

 The request payload is pre-configured.
 Check the "ENCODE AS FORM" box and click save.

 Add this integration to any alert notification in Datadog by adding the recipient of `@webhook-RestartHost`.
-When the monitor triggers an alert, the webhook will trigger your Pliant workflow, and the input variables will be sent to Pliant from Datadog.
+When the monitor triggers an alert, the webhook triggers your Pliant workflow, and the input variables are sent to Pliant from Datadog.

 ## Data Collected